 - Reconsider education and work

 requirements on government job

 postings, including those contracted

 through third-party vendors.
+Include

-Include provisions in public employee
+provisions in public procurement contracts

-vendor contracts to consider candidates
+to consider candidates without these

-without these traditional credentials to
+traditional credentials to foster skills-first

-foster skills-first hiring in government.
+hiring in government.

-- Develop national and local skills-first hiring strategies.
-Start by partnering with government public employment services and employers to identify areas of the economy that are facing staffing challenges and would benefit from a larger pool of potential applicants.
+- Improve coordination between

+policymakers and stakeholders -

+including businesses, social partners, civil

+society, and education providers to

+develop skills-first hiring approaches.

+Ensure skills policy is part of the

+development of new policies of any kind,

+particularly when they have an economic

+or industrial focus.

+- Support a robust policy framework that fosters coordination and collaboration among governments with a view to improving the recognition of skills across borders and sectors.

+- Improve engagement and collaboration

+with all relevant stakeholders to better

+understand the needs of the labour market

+and develop strategies to address current

+gaps.
+Include stakeholders in all stages of

+training policy development and

+implementation.

+- Be ambassadors for skills-first hiring.

-- Publicly celebrate companies that are using skills in the hiring process and are creating new opportunities for workers left out of a hiring process based on traditional credentials alone.
+Publicly recognise companies that are using skills in the hiring process and are creating new opportunities for workers left out of a hiring process based on traditional credentials alone.

-- Fund public efforts to provide workers

-with in-demand skills and match them to

-growing jobs.
-Partner with public

-education and workforce programs to

-determine whether they are teaching skills

-that are in demand by employers, as well

-as whether recent graduates and job

-seekers are being placed in growing jobs.
+- Improve funding for training related to in-demand skills and match workers to growing jobs.
+Partner with public education, training providers, and workforce programs to support the teaching of skills that are in demand by employers, as well as to understanding whether recent graduates and job seekers are being placed in growing jobs.

-- Expand funds available for incumbent employee training, particularly for workers most likely to be displaced due to changing skill demands.
-These programs must offer flexibility to allow workers to reskill and upskill themselves while being employed.
+Expand funding for incumbent employee training, particularly for workers most likely to be displaced due to changing skill demands.
+These programs must offer flexibility to allow workers to reskill and upskill themselves while being employed for example, through online learning and micro-credentials.